 The short version is that I’m a writer originally from a small town in northern Appalachia.
 The longer story is that I earned my master’s from the University of California at Berkeley’s Graduate School of Journalism in 2000.
 After graduating, I worked for Wired magazine and Wired.com.
 In 2003, I co-authored a book called Dungeons & Dreamers: A story of how computer games created a global culture before accepting a job in 2004 as the producer and senior editor for MIT’s Technology Review Web operation.
 I left journalism for a job running the Media Informatics program at Northern Kentucky University in 2006.
-I stayed there through 2009.
-Currently, I’m an associate professor of journalism at Ball State University in Muncie, Indiana where I’m the co-founder + co-director of the university’s Center for Emerging Media Design + Development.
-Other notable work: I’ve been on the programming board for South by Southwest Interactive sixteen years, and I hosted its Start Up Accelerator program from 2009-2015.
-I’m also an editor and advisory board member for Carnegie Mellon’s ETC Press.
+In 2009, I accepted a position at Ball State University, where I was an associate professor of journalism and was the co-founder + co-director of the university’s Center for Emerging Media Design + Development.
+On July 1, 2017, I will become the Editor and Director of Carnegie Mellon’s Entertainment Technology Center (ETC) Press, which is an imprint of CMU Press.
+I previously served as an advisory board member and an editor for the past nine years.
+Other notable work: I’m was accepted into PEN America in 2017 after years of kicking around the idea of joining.
+I’ve been on the programming board for South by Southwest Interactive sixteen years, and I hosted its Start Up Accelerator program from 2009-2015.
 Previously, I was an advisory board member for the F+W’s StoryWorld Conference, the Carmel Arts Council, and the Indiana Writers Center.
 When it comes to writing: I run The Geeky Press, a writers collective, with two other partners.
+We’ve published one anthology series, Bad Jobs & Bullshit: It’s Unlikely We Will Be Missed (2016) and we’re working on our second, Dear America: Reflections about Race (2017).
+We also published the HoosierLit literary magazine.
 In 2013, I raised $11,000 on Kickstarter to write So Far Appalachia, a memoir of my family’s life in Appalachia.
 While struggling to finish that book, I’ve also started work on two other writing project: The Summer of Run and Catch: An Oral History of Fathers, Sons, Mothers, Daughters, and Baseball.
 Mostly, though, I love telling stories.
 I write, I create podcasts, I tinker with video, I work in the weird space between digital, print, and the real world.
 You can find my professional information at LinkedIn or About.me, and you can find all the places I exist as an author.